 3.The Sudan Block today is an iconic symbol of this Tri-Services Academy.
 The naming of Sudan Block was due to fund donated by Sudan to establish NDA and its infrastructure.
 It was given in recognition of the sacrifices of Indian troops in the defence of Sudan during WWII.

 4. The initial logo of NDA consisted of a sword, a quill pen, an anchor and an eagle, symbolising the four fields in which the Cadets received education at the National War Academy.
 The present logo was selected in 1948.
 The background is maroon, which is an apt colour of heraldry but also a symbol of chivalry and sacrifice.
 The crest is composed of the symbols of the three Services superimposed on each other and mounted on top by the Ashoka Capitol.
 The anchor supports the sword and both support the eagle.

 5. NDA is the first Tri-service military academy in the world where three forces Army, Air Force and Navy of defence Services are trained together.

 6.Lt.
-Col Rajyavardhan Singh Rathore, India’s first individual Olympics medal winner, is an proud alumnus of the NDA’s 77th Course.
+Col Rajyavardhan Singh Rathore, India’s first individual Olympics medal winner, is a proud alumnus of the NDA’s 77th Course.
 He had won Silver in shooting in the 2004 Olympics held at Athens.
-He is currently the Minister of State for Ministry of Information and Broadcasting.

 7. The first Indian to fly into space Wing Commander Rakesh Sharma, is also an alumnus of the NDA- National Defence Academy.
 He joined NDA as an IAF cadet in 1966.
 In his honor NDA named one of the block after him known as the Rakesh Sharma Block.